 Counselling and Psychotherapy

 I would describe the tools that I've collected for clients to use as "eclectic" which is to say that I gather them up and present the tools that I think might fit with how someone sees and relates with the world around them.
-In my work, I pull tools and techniques from mindfulness-based practices, cognitive behavioural therapy (CBT), dialectic behaviour therapy (DBT), and psychodynamic theory among others.
+In my work, I pull tools and techniques from mindfulness-based practices, cognitive behavioural therapy, dialectical behaviour therapy, and psychodynamic therapy.

 My current fees are:

 couple/family, 1-hour session: $150

 I am able to currently offer services virtually and over the phone.

 I have limited in-person availability.
 Please contact me for further details.

 All fees must be paid on the day of the session.